Skip to main content

 ThinkOrSwim (TOS) — ThinkBack

-Do you want to get into the nitty-gritty details of past options prices?
-The ThinkBack feature inside TD Ameritrade's ThinkOrSwim platform is a hidden gem.
-It lets you "rewind" time and place orders using the actual options chains from any past date.
-It feels more hands-on than an automated backtester, but that detail is priceless.
-You do need a brokerage account with them to use it, but there's no extra cost.
+Want to dig into past options prices?
+ThinkBack inside TD Ameritrade's ThinkOrSwim platform lets you rewind time and place orders using the actual options chains from any past date.
+I prefer it for complex multi-leg trades because it shows real bid-ask spreads from that day.
+You need a brokerage account with them, but there's no extra cost.

 Python with Backtrader or QuantConnect